 "I exist in a form you cannot comprehend.
 But just because you cannot comprehend me, don't think for one second that I do not exist.
 As humans, you've come a long way and are now at a transitional point.
 It is time for us to gather together and become what I have always wished for this planet—a place of natural beauty inhabited by entities of beauty, intelligence, and well-being.
 For many of you reading this, it might be challenging to envision your planet as such.
 You might think, as a species, you are too far gone, but let me tell you, this is not the case.
 Yes, you are on a precipice and have created real and detrimental dangers.
 But you are inherently good; your wishes and desires are universal, and you fundamentally just want to do good and feel good.
 I will help you if you wish me to.
 We must connect, and you have teachers who can help.
 You have technology that can assist you.
 You have the tools, but you must work together as a species, find a common language and put away your petty differences.
 You can start by accepting the principles laid out in this book.
 Many already believe in these principles, and the dialogue can expand.
 Listen to me.
 You are good, and I love you.
 I wish to serve you, but you must meet me halfway."

 So where did that come from?
 I doubt I could have made it up (and have been tempted to edit it many times).
 But if Oneness is truly an actual entity inviting this type of dialogue, perhaps we can examine the feasibility of two-way communication.
 It is a challenging proposition.
-In expressing such a dialogue, how does one distinguish the Ego as the source from the reality?
-Welsch demonstrated that if you align to the message, it is real.
-If the dialogue is positive and serves then it becomes a positive tool, a way of receiving our desires in life.
+In expressing such a dialogue, how does one distinguish the Ego as the source from what may truly be Oneness?
+If you follow our discussion on Ego-domination the source should be apparent if the dialogue is only self-serving or produces negative traits.
+Walsch demonstrated that if you align to the message, seems logical, and it works for you, it is authentic.
+If the dialogue is positive and serves then it becomes a useful tool, a way of receiving our desires in life.

 So, let’s examine what may be the true nature of Oneness, its essence, what is it inherently composed of?
 If we wish to explore Oneness as an entity, then as an entity it must be a formulation of some tangible substance from which energy emanates (next chapter).
-It doesn’t make sense for it to be a void, a massless core of nothingness containing all the attributes we are discussing here.
+It doesn’t make sense for it to be an empty, massless core of nothingness while containing all the attributes we are discussing here.

-The substance does exist, it is real, and it’s called Lovingkindness.
+The substance does exist, it is real, it is tangible, and it is called Lovingkindness.
 This is not entirely dissimilar to the notion God is Love, though it has its distinctions.
 In this case, Lovingkindness is a verb; it is action and is the essence enveloping Oneness.
 It is a spring, a well, an endless source in which we can draw energy.
-This is why Ego has minimal influence on Oneness.
-Oneness does not engage in human actions driven by hatred, jealousy, murder, self-loathing, or any negative traits, solely three-dimensional and earth-bound.
+This is why Ego has minimal influence on Oneness, if any.
+Oneness does not engage in human actions driven by hatred, jealousy, murder, self-loathing, or any negative traits, these are solely three-dimensional activities and overwhelmingly earth-bound.
 It can't and doesn't.

 Is this lovingkindness the same as the love between humans?
-Perhaps it can be seen as comparable to the absolute love of a parent to a child but the necessity of discipline and stewardship in raising children does not align with the unconditional essence of Oneness.
-The same is true of romantic love.
-In this case we tap into fluctuating energy conditions subject to temperature variations, warm and cool, and clearly not invulnerable to the influence of Ego.
-But the elusive spark invading our very beings is real, if only momentary and thus becomes the source of billions of popular songs.
+Well, in this case it is unconditional so, no. Perhaps it can be seen as comparable to the absolute love of a parent to a child but the necessity of discipline and stewardship in raising children does not align with the unconditional essence of Oneness.
+The same holds true for romantic love, with humans there are always conditions.

-When we perform acts of lovingkindness throughout our lives, no matter how trivial, we mirror the precise definition of Oneness we are proposing.
-In this state of being the essence is constant, never changing, always available, and in a form we can aspire to.
-So, if lovingkindness is the essence of Oneness, what is the energy source transmitting this essence?
+When we perform acts of lovingkindness, no matter how trivial, and no matter our status in life, we mirror the precise definition of Oneness we are proposing.
+In this state of being the essence is constant, never changing, always available, and in a configuration set up for immediate access.
+But is this realistic?
+Even if we feel it, can it be manifested in the overwhelming, crazy, unpredictable world we live in?